mamathebula/AWS-Resource-Cleanup-v2/README.md

 - Set `ExcludeString` to something your team uses consistently, like `prod` or `permanent`
 - Start with a longer `MinRunningTimeHours` (e.g., 24) and reduce once you're comfortable
 - Check CloudWatch Logs at `/aws/lambda/{stack-name}-CleanupFunction` for detailed execution logs
-- The `FORCE_DELETE` environment variable is set to `True` by default — instances are terminated regardless of age
 - The savings scanner runs daily at a fixed rate — check the dashboard the next day for potential savings data